David Whitehurst: Post NFL career

-After one season in Kansas City, Whitehurst retired from pro football.
+After one season in Kansas City, Whitehurst retired from professional football.
 Unlike most athletes who aren't sure of what they wanted to do once they were done playing, Whitehurst had retired with his mind set on what he wanted to do.
 As a college student, Whitehurst in the summers had worked for his father, helping to build homes.
 During the NFLPA strike of 1982, Whitehurst had become addicted to the show This Old House hosted by Bob Vila.
 Thanks to assistance from his father's business partner, Whitehurst was able to start his own company, David Whitehurst Homes.

 Whitehurst admitted that he had a tough time accepting the fact that his time in the NFL wasn't what he'd hoped it to be.
 While he had flashes of greatness and played a role in history (such as starting for the Packers against New England in the first ever Monday Night Football Game played at Lambeau Field, a 27 - 14 Packers victory), it wasn't anything memorable.
 But he said as time went on, the old wounds healed, and finally he felt closure with how his career turned out.